Nikon D40 vs D50

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D40 and Nikon D50 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D40 and the D50 have been discontinued, but can regularly be found used on eBay.
+Both the D40 and the D50 have been discontinued, but can regularly be found used on ebay.
 The D50 was replaced by the Nikon D40, while the D40 was followed by the Nikon D40X.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D40 and D50 can be found, respectively, in the Nikon D40 Manual (free pdf) or the online Nikon D50 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D40 or the Nikon D50 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.